Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What steps do I need to take to meet my long-term objectives?
+- What are the smallest steps I can take to meet my long-term objectives?

 The short-term plan must take into consideration a variety variables like task deadlines or team responsibilities.

-Outline an action Plan
+Outline an Action Plan

 - Specific tasks to help self-development

-- Books and publications relevant to your business that provide more knowledge
+- Publishing and books that are relevant to your industry that provide greater knowledge

 Implement Your Plan